arg-tech/amf_intent_recognition/app/templates/README.md

 **POST Method**
 - **Input**: Expects a file upload (`file` parameter) in the xAIF format.
-- **Output**: The route processes the uploaded file, classifies YA-types to L-types nodes, updates the xAIF with these intents, and returns the updated xAIF as a JSON file.
+- **Output**: The route processes the uploaded file, identifies argument relations between I-nodes, updates the xAIF with these relations, and returns the updated xAIF as a JSON file.

 ## Input and Output Formats
 ### Input Format
 - **JSON File**: The input must be in xAIF format.
 For details on the xAIF JSON format, refer to [xAIF format details](https://wiki.arg.tech/books/amf/page/xaif). xAIF json can be viewed as a dictionary containing list of nodes, edges, locutions, among others.
 - Argument units and their relations are represented as nodes.
+Both argument units and argument relations are classified by their type.
-  - **Argument Units**: Illocutionary Forces are specified as type "YA" nodes, while locution nodes are specified as type "L".
+  - **Argument Units**: Propositions are specified as type "I" nodes, while locution nodes are specified as type "L".
-  - **Illocutionary Forces**: Agreeing, Arguing, Asserting, Assertive Questioning, Challenging, Default Illocuting, Disagreeing, Pure Questioning, Restating, Rhetorical Questioning.
+  - **Argument Relations**: Support relations are denoted as "RA" and attack relations as "CA".
 - The relations between the nodes (argument units and relations) are presented as edges.
-In the following example, the xAIF involves L nodes, and YA nodes (relation nodes connecting the L nodes with the YA nodes).
-The nodes indicating the illocutionary forces (YA), has a default value of "Default Illocuting".
+In the following example, the xAIF involves L nodes, I nodes, YA nodes (relation nodes connecting the L nodes with the I nodes).
+The nodes indicating the argument relations between the I nodes are missing.

 - **Example**:
 ```python